 General Rules

-ssignments should be made following the assignment priorities defined in table 4.1.
+With the exception of rail PTS licences as defined in Attachment 6, assignments should be made following the assignment priorities defined in table 4.1.
 Prospective licensees must follow the assignment priorities defined.
 The terms ‘infrastructure’ in table 4.1 are the same as those defined previously for the Infrastructure Sector.

 Prospective licensees will not be granted licences in those parts of the spectrum identified for access by another operator or industry/sector.